 If you’ve ever purchased a “regular” car, you know that the second you drive it off the lot, it depreciates.
 Not so with exotic cars, which are assumed to appreciate, rather than depreciate, over time.
 As such, exotic car insurance is a different market entirely, and you’re not likely to have much luck if you call up a nationwide auto insurance company asking about insuring your Ferrari.
 Exotic cars are typically kept in a garage and out of harm's way, rather than on the street, which entirely alters the risk calculus.

 Because exotic cars are all unique and expensive, insurance coverage is typically tailored to the individual driver and car’s needs rather than by state minimums.

 Your best bet is choosing a reputable specialty insurance company, which will be hard to find just by searching for “exotic car insurance” + the name of your state or metropolitan area.
 Your best bet is to speak to the experts: exotic car dealerships or members of exotic car clubs.
 They will certainly have the insider knowledge necessary to make a decision that no amount of googling can give you.

-How Do I Know the Company Is Reputable?
+How to Know the Company Is Reputable

 If you find a company with a lot of stock photos and can’t find a profile on the Better Business Bureau’s website, you should be incredibly skeptical.
-This is where googling comes in handy: make sure that you thoroughly research the company before acting on expert advice to make sure that you’re not having a fast one pulled over on you.
+This is where googling comes in handy: Make sure that you thoroughly research the company before acting on expert advice to make sure that you’re not having a fast one pulled over on you.